ctaveras1999/ctaveras1999.github.io/index.md

 layout: page
 ---

-I am an incoming Ph.D. student in the Electrical and Computer Engineering Department at Rice University.
-Broadly, I aspire to further our understanding of signal processing, machine learning, and other manifestations of applied math.
+I am a first year Ph.D. student in the Electrical and Computer Engineering Department at Rice University.
+Broadly, my areas of interest are signal processing, machine learning, and other manifestations of applied math.

-Currently, I am an intern at [Adobe Research][adobe] working with [Kalyan Sunkavalli][ks] and [Yannick Hold-Geoffroy][yhg] on practical implementations of photometric stereo.

 From 2017 to 2022, I was a student at Carnegie Mellon University (CMU) where I received B.S. and M.S. degrees in Electrical and Computer Engineering.
-While at CMU, I was fortunate to have worked with [Aswin C. Sankaranarayanan][aswin] on problems in photometric stereo and with [Richard M. Stern][rich] on a variant of the cocktail party problem.
+There, I was fortunate to have worked with [Aswin C. Sankaranarayanan][aswin] and with [Richard M. Stern][rich].

+I have interned at [Adobe Research][adobe] (Summer 2022) with guidance from [Kalyan Sunkavalli][ks] and [Yannick Hold-Geoffroy][yhg] on implementing some practical photometric stereo algorithms.

-I am also a proud alumnus of [DeWitt Clinton High School][dwc] in The Bronx, NYC, whose alumni have [profoundly impacted][copw] just about every facet of American culture.
+I am a proud alumnus of [DeWitt Clinton High School][dwc] in The Bronx, NYC, whose alumni have [profoundly impacted][copw] just about every facet of American culture.
 Clinton boasts a host of notable alumni including [James Baldwin][jb], [Stan Lee][sl], [Ralph Lauren][rl], [Sugar Ray Robinson][srr], [The Kid Mero][mero], [A Boogie wit da Hoodie][abg], and many, many [more].